MicrosoftDocs/Hololens/hololens/hololens-calibration.md

 ### Calibration data and security

 Calibration information is stored locally on the device and isn't associated with any account information.
 There's no record of who has used the device without calibration.
-This means new users will get prompted to calibrate visuals when they use the device for the first time, and users who opted out of calibration previously or if calibration was unsuccessful.
+This means new users get prompted to calibrate visuals when they use the device for the first time, and users who opted out of calibration previously or if calibration was unsuccessful.

 The device can locally store up to 50 calibration profiles.
 After this number is reached, the device automatically deletes the oldest unused profile.